 First, find a cheaper home.
-If you downsize to a home in a lower cost neighborhood, can save you a bundle.
-If you are unable to move then consider taking in someone as a boarder or roommate to share the costs.
+If you downsize to a home in a lower-cost neighbourhood, it can save you a bundle.
+If you cannot move, consider taking in someone as a border or roommate to share the costs.

 Using a car to get to work and back may seem more comfortable and cheaper but may not be.
 An excellent way to see how much your transportation is costing your family per month is to keep a diary for a month of every trip you make in every vehicle you own.

 At the end of the month, sit down as a family and go over the diary together to see where your hard-earned money is going.
 Then ask yourself some critical questions.